-Mould requires minimal moisture to grow and can start colonizing in as little as a day.
-It can adapt to a wide range of temperatures and grow on inorganic surfaces like glass, tile or steel, though it needs to feed off organic sources such as drywall, fabric, insulation, wood or stucco.
-Mould spreads easily through ventilation systems and produces mycotoxins — poisonous, airborne substances that you, your employees and customers can breathe in.
+Did you know that mould requires only a minimal amount of moisture to grow and can start colonizing in as little as a day?
+It can adapt to a wide range of temperatures and grow on inorganic surfaces such as glass, tile, or steel, though it needs to feed off organic sources such as drywall, fabric, insulation, wood, or stucco.
+Mould can spread easily through ventilation systems and produces mycotoxins — poisonous, airborne substances that you, your employees, and customers can breathe in.

 Simply put, mould can be a hazard to your commercial property and overall business.
-It can also be identified, removed and prevented.
-Here’s how.
+Thankfully, it can be identified, removed, and prevented.
+Here’s how:

 How to identify mould

 When looking for mould in your property, here are some common mould growth symptoms that you should look out for:

 - Stained ceiling tiles or walls

 - Musty, earthy, or urine-type odors

 - Black, brown, orange, pink, or green speckles around plumbing, grout, or tile

 There are many different reasons why mould may begin to grow in your building, but some of the most common causes of mould include: